Safety and Security Training Offerings

 • The latest trends in school violence threats to safety

-• The impact of terrorism on school security and transportation
+• The impact of terrorism on school security and transportation services

 • School buses as potential targets of terrorism.